missquo/udacity-memory-game/README.md

 ## Introduction

-This is a basic card matching that tracks the player's moves and time and allots a rating based on how many moves the player takes to complete the game.
+This is a basic card matching game that tracks the player's moves and time, then allots a rating based on how many moves the player takes to complete the game.
 It is Project #2 in [Udacity's Front End Web Developer Nanodegree Program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).
 They provided some initial HTML and CSS, and students are required to make it functional and encouraged to make the design their own from there.
 This is my initial take on the project.

 ## Try It Yourself